De Havilland

 Known for its innovation, de Havilland was responsible for a number of important aircraft, including the Moth biplane which revolutionised aviation in the 1920s; the 1930s Fox Moth, a commercial light passenger aircraft; the wooden World War II Mosquito multirole aircraft; and the pioneering passenger jet airliner Comet.

 The de Havilland company became a member of the Hawker Siddeley group in 1960, but lost its separate identity in 1963.
 Later, Hawker Siddeley merged into what is eventually known today as BAE Systems, the British aerospace and defence business.
-The de Havilland name lives on in de Havilland Canada, which owns the rights to the name and the aircraft produced by de Havilland's former Canadian subsidiary, including the Dash 8 regional airliner previously produced by Bombardier Aerospace.
+The de Havilland name lives on in De Havilland Canada, which owns the rights to the name and the aircraft produced by de Havilland's former Canadian subsidiary, including the Dash 8 regional airliner previously produced by Bombardier Aerospace.

 History

 Origins

-In January 1920 Geoffrey de Havilland was working for Airco as technical director and chief designer.
-BSA bought Airco on 20 January 1920 from George Holt Thomas on the say-so of one BSA director, Percy Martin, having done inadequate due diligence.
-Within days BSA discovered Airco's true circumstances and shut it down in July 1920.
-The resulting losses were so great BSA was unable to pay a dividend for the next four years.
+In January 1920, Geoffrey de Havilland was working for Airco as technical director and chief designer.
+Airco were in poor financial position after the war with a lack of demand for civilian aircraft.
+BSA bought Airco on 20 January 1920 from George Holt Thomas on the say-so of one BSA director, Percy Martin, in order to acquire their factories and equipment, BSA having no interest in aviation.
+The resulting losses were so great BSA was unable to pay a dividend for the next three years.

 With Thomas's help, de Havilland took modest premises at the nearby Stag Lane Aerodrome and formed a limited liability company, de Havilland Aircraft Company Limited, incorporated 26 September 1920.
 The directors were de Havilland, Arthur Edwin Turner who had come from the War Office, and chief engineer Charles Clement Walker.
 Nominal capital was £50,000.
 Most of the capital came from Geoffrey de Havilland (£3,000) and George Holt Thomas (£10,000), with various others adding a further £1,000.
+As well as securing release from any contractual obligations to BSA, alongside other Airco assets de Havilland bought the Airco DH.18, two DH.14s and repair work on the DH.9 from BSA.
+Thomas' contribution was contingent on A E Turner, Airco's financial manager, becoming chairman.

 Banking on an order worth about £2,500 originally intended for Airco de Havilland brought his close-knit team in from Airco: friends Charles Clement Walker (aerodynamics and stressing), Wilfred E. Nixon (company secretary), Francis E. N. St. Barbe (business and sales) and from Airco's experimental department, Frank T Hearle (works manager).
 Hugh Burroughes went to the Gloster Aircraft Company.
 The fledgling enterprise was lucky to be approached the next year by a man wanting a new aeroplane built for him, Alan Samuel Butler.
 He invested heavily in the business.
 The first year's turnover was £32,782 and net profit £2,387 and in early 1922 they bought Stag Lane aerodrome for £20,000.
 They survived until 1925 when de Havilland's own design, the Moth (first flown 22 February 1925) proved to be just what the flying world was waiting for.
 In 1928, de Havilland Aircraft Company Limited went public.